eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

   liveliness or a DataWriter that was considered not alive reasserts its liveliness.
-  It decreases every time an active DataWriter becomes not alive, either because it failed to asserts its liveliness or because it was deleted for any reason.
+  It decreases every time an active DataWriter becomes not alive, either because it failed to assert its liveliness or because it was deleted for any reason.

 * |LivelinessChangedStatus::not_alive_count-api|:
   Total number of matched DataWriters